-- You cannot create a DbSet<T> of an owned type (by design). - You cannot call ModelBuilder.Entity<T>() on owned types (currently by design). - No collections of owned types yet (as of EF Core 2.1, but they will be supported in the future). - No support for optional (i.e. nullable) owned types that are mapped with the owner in the same table (i.e. using table splitting).
+- You cannot create a DbSet<T> of an owned type (by design). - You cannot call ModelBuilder.Entity<T>() on owned types (currently by design). - No collections of owned types yet (but they will be supported in versions after EF Core 2.0). - No support for configuring them via an attribute. - No support for optional (i.e. nullable) owned types that are mapped with the owner in the same table (i.e. using table splitting).
 This is because mapping is done for each property, we don't have a separate sentinel for the null complex value a as whole. - No inheritance mapping support for owned types, but you should be able to map two leaf types of the same inheritance hierarchies as different owned types.
 EF Core will not reason about the fact that they are part of the same hierarchy.